linquize/git-dot-aspx/README.txt

 Once cloned, push/pull work as expected.

+This fork includes a file viewer and file download function.
+If your source code contains *.cs, *.csproj, *.vb, *.vbproj, *.java, web.config, bin directory, etc..., please remove those extensions and "Hidden Segments" you need in IIS "Request Filtering".

 There are currently no tests (something I hope to rectify soon).
 If you run into a problem, the best way to troubleshoot is by using Fiddler to see the raw request/response data.